LAST7/LastNvim/README.md

-# Configuration for neovim written by Bryant(Modified by Last).
+# Neovim configuration written in lua

+---

 The origin version written by Bryant is at [bryant's nvim tutorial](https://github.com/bryant-video/neovim-tutorial)